Sihoo Doro S300 Office Chair Review: The Aeron Killer?

 That is an excellent feature that I wish more chair manufacturers offered.

-Speaking of the seat pan, its depth adjustment mechanism requires you to unlock the lever, then throw your hips forward to push the pan into required position.
+Speaking of the seat pan, its depth adjustment mechanism requires you to unlock the lever, then throw your hips forward to push the pan into the required position.

-The integrated headrest isn’t a real headrest, and will disappoint gamers and people who nap in their chairs.
-The curvy top edge of the backrest is sculpted into a very attractive shape but is not compatible with 3rd party headrests.
+The curvy top edge of the backrest is sculpted into a very attractive shape, but is not compatible with 3rd party headrests.

 Last but not least, the S300 doesn’t feature forward tilt adjustment.
 This isn’t a deal-breaker at all, but would have been a nice surprise.